testthedocs/rakpart/docs/ttd-textlint.md

 ## Source Code

-The code of `ttd-mdlint` is located on [GitHub](https://github.com/testthedocs/rakpart/tree/master/ttd-mdlint).
+The code of `ttd-textlint` is located on [GitHub](https://github.com/testthedocs/rakpart/tree/master/ttd-textlint).